LINBIT/virter/README.md

 First install and set up [libvirt](https://libvirt.org/index.html).
 Then download one of the [releases](https://github.com/LINBIT/virter/releases).
-Virter is packaged as a single binary, so just put that into `/usr/local/bin` and you are ready to use virter:
+Virter is packaged as a single binary, so just put that into `/usr/local/bin` and you are ready to use Virter:

 ```
 virter image pull centos-7 # also would be auto-pulled in next step